 Step 1.
 Get a suitable wallet

+Before you go and buy Stellar Lumens, you will want to find a decent wallet.
 A wallet allows you to store your Stellar Lumens securely.
-It’s a good idea to have one ready before you invest – it’s a far safer way to store cryptocurrency than leaving it on the exchange.
+It’s a good idea to have one ready before you invest in XLM – it’s a far safer way to store cryptocurrency than leaving it on the exchange.
 There are plenty of good options on the market, including: